harrietckm/Hello-World3/README.md

 ## Before you start##
 * When going through the instructions, if you run into trouble first look at the known issues section at the bottom of this document to see if your trouble has a known fix.
-* If using windows, the commands will need to be issued from the msysgit Git Bash tool, or cygwin.
+* If using windows, the commands will need to be issued from the msysgit Git Bash tool (which is Linux style commands), or cygwin.
+If using Windows command line, slashes in full path names will need to be reversed to backwards slash: "\\"

 ## Creating the proper folder structure.##

 1. Find the place where you want the amplafi files and tools to be placed.
 2. Create the directory "amplafi-code".
+This is where the clone of amplafi-tools repository will reside.

 ## Cloning the amplafi-tools repository using git.##